Obtain IRS Tax Relief to Stop a Bank Levy and Wage Garnishment

 The IRS could impose a levy upon taxpayers who: (a) have the ability to remain current and/or resolve their delinquent taxes through an alternative collection method but will not do so; (b) cannot remain current and/or resolve their liability, but who have assets in excess of exempt amounts that will yield net proceeds and are unwilling or unable to borrow against or liquidate these assets; (c) are pyramiding liabilities; (d) use unsupported tax arguments and continue to resist the requirements to file and pay; (e) will not cooperate with the IRS (e.g., taxpayers that evade contact or refuse to provide financial information); (f) will not comply with the results of the IRS’ financial analysis or will not enter into an installment agreement or Offer in Compromise; (g) are wage earners who have not paid their tax liability and will not adjust their withholding to prevent future delinquencies; (h) are self-employed, have not paid their tax liability and will not make estimated payments to prevent future delinquencies; and (i) do not meet their commitments (without a valid reason) as set forth in an installment agreement, Offer in Compromise, or extension of time to pay.

+Taxpayers should seek IRS tax relief to stop a bank levy and ward-off disaster.
 Prior to the levy, the IRS must provide to the taxpayer written notice of its intent to levy and notice of the taxpayer’s right to a pre-levy Collection Due Process (“CDP”) hearing.
 The IRS could serve a Notice of Intent to Levy when the taxpayer fails to take any proactive steps to pay the tax liability.
 These notices must be provided at least thirty days before the levy, and they must be “given in person,” “left at the [taxpayer’s] dwelling or usual place of business,” or “sent by certified or registered mail, return receipt requested, to [the taxpayer’s] last known address.”

 Taxpayers seeking a Collection Due Process (CDP) hearing must request a hearing within thirty days of receipt of the CDP Notice.
 The request must be in writing and state the grounds for the requested hearing.
 At the CDP hearing, the taxpayer may raise any issue relevant to the tax liability or the proposed levy, including challenges to the “appropriateness of the collection actions” and to the amount of the underlying tax liability.
 Taxpayers are strongly urged to have representation from a tax attorney during all phases of a CDP hearing.

-The taxpayer’s principal residence is exempt from levy UNLESS a judge or magistrate [judge] of a district court of the United States approves (in writing) the levy of such residence.
+Yes, you need IRS tax relief.
+A taxpayer can lose his/her home; however, the taxpayer’s principal residence is exempt from levy UNLESS a judge or magistrate [judge] of a district court of the United States approves (in writing) the levy of such residence.
 The Government initiates the proceeding for judicial approval of levy on a principal residence by filing a petition showing that: (1) the underlying liability has not been satisfied; (2) the requirements of any applicable law or administrative procedure relevant to the levy have been met; and (3) no reasonable alternative for collection of the taxpayer’s debt exists.
 In the petition, the Government will ask the court to issue to the taxpayer an order to show cause why the principal residence property should not be levied and will also ask the court to issue a notice of hearing.

 The taxpayer is then granted a hearing to rebut the Government’s prima facie case if the taxpayer files an objection within the time period specified by the court “raising a genuine issue of material fact demonstrating” one or more of the following: (1) the underlying tax liability has been satisfied; (2) the taxpayer has other assets from which the liability can be satisfied; or (3) the [IRS] did not follow the applicable laws or procedures pertaining to the levy.
 The taxpayer is not permitted to challenge the merits underlying the tax liability in the proceeding.
 Failure to file a timely objection may result in an order approving the levy.